 A few years later, I took my career to a new level after getting approved to reside in the United States.
 In 2016, I relocated from Barcelona to Chicago.
 That gave me the chance to sit and pass the American Translators Association (ATA) certification exam, which has a pass rate of less than 20%.

 To retain my ATA-Certified English into Spanish Translator credential, I must complete 20 continuing education credits every three years.
-Continuing professional development is a must to excel in any profession and meet your clients' needs at all times.
-That's indeed what I love the most about my job – I'm always learning!
+Continuing professional development is a must for me to excel and meet my clients' needs at all times.
+That's indeed what I love the most about my job — I'm always learning!

 In 2018, I was nominated for Best Professional Translator's Website at that year's edition of the ProZ.com Community Choice Awards.
 A year later, my business was awarded Best Professional Language Services SME by Acquisition International Magazine.
-That same year, I moved to Salt Lake City.
+That same year, I moved from Chicago to Salt Lake City.

 For many years, I defined myself as a generalist translator.
-I hoped to make it into the audiovisual field.
-That, however, changed after coming to the US as I began collaborating in translation projects for clinics and hospitals.
-In 2018, I began to provide healthcare interpreting services for LEP Spanish-speaking patients.
+My initial goal was to make it into the audiovisual field.
+That, however, changed after coming to the US in 2016 as I began collaborating in translation projects for clinics and hospitals.
+Later, I also started providing healthcare interpreting services for LEP Spanish-speaking patients.

-I first thought medical translation and interpreting would be out of my scope because of my lack of formal medical training.
+I used to think that medical translation and interpreting was out of my scope because of my lack of formal medical training.
 Fortunately, I learned that you don't have to attend medical school to become a medical communicator.

 Still, specializing in medical translation and interpreting requires more than episodic research and feedback.
 That's why I decided to start investing my continuing education credits in learning more about medicine and other life sciences.

-Master's Program in Medical Translation – A 282-hour program instructed by AulaSIC
+Master's in Medical Translation — A 282-hour program instructed by AulaSIC

-Program for Spanish Interpreters – A 40-hour program instructed by the Medical Interpreting Training School
+Certificate Program for Spanish Interpreters — A 40-hour program instructed by the Medical Interpreting Training School (MITS)

 Diagnostic imaging is my favorite medical specialty.
 My training in this area includes education provided by the American Society of Radiologic Technologists (ASRT) and a certificate program by The University of Queensland on edX.
-Other areas of interest include clinical trials, medical devices, and pharmacology.
+Other areas of interest include biologics, medical devices, and pharmaceuticals.